Lake Atitlan Guatemala

 • Zoola San Pedro Atitlan – If you want to meet people on your travels through town, Zoola is the place to be.
 From cool shared dorms to deluxe rooms with a private balcony.
 And there’s a pool!

-• Bird House – The owner hand-built this quirky home from a mix of clay, stone, and wood, and tucked away among the trees.
+• Bird House – The owner hand-built this quirky home from a mix of clay, stone, and wood, and tucked it away among the trees.
 A few minutes’ walk from the pier, it’s convenient but removed enough for a quiet stay.

 San Juan La Laguna, Lake Atitlan